 5) Cristiano Ronaldo and Gianni Infantino are alongside you on the podium of our most influential people.
 What do you envy in them?
 What do they have that you don't, that would be useful to you in your job?

-So too Mr. Infantino, who has risen to lead one of the most important and most influential organizations in the world, one that transcends football in its size and scope.
+So too Mr Infantino, who has risen to lead one of the most important and most influential organisations in the world, one that transcends football in its size and scope.

 6) Who do you see as the most influential: club chairmen, institutions, players' agents or star players?

 I meet lots of people in the industry, many of whom have great influence.
 But at Paris Saint-Germain the most important part is the institution itself, we place this above everything and everyone.
 Those who work at PSG know this already, and it is made clear to everyone who joins on day one.

 In light of the current crisis, chairmen will clearly have responsibility to show even more decisive leadership as we come out of the crisis.
 The players as role models for many young people should also take more responsibilities.

 7) What is the trap to avoid when you have influence?

 No matter what your position, role or status in life, you should never be complacent or arrogant to think that you have attained some kind of success, you must never forget your background and where you have come from, but always keep moving forward, be always prepared to learn and listen and stay focused on your goals.

 The key is to have a vision and show humility.
 In sport, nothing should ever be taken for granted and things can fall apart suddenly.
 But if you have humility and constantly learn from your mistakes, your vision will be achieved.
 And always have in mind that sport is an endlessly repetitive cycle, and that's why we love it.